swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 git push
 ```

-From now on, a pipeline will run the experiment on each commit to ensure the whole experiment can still be reproduced using the data and the commmands to run using DVC.
+Congrats!
+From now on, a CI/CD pipeline will run the experiment on each commit to ensure the whole experiment can still be reproduced using the data and the commmands to run using DVC.

 {% callout type="note" %}
 Want to see what the result of this step should look like?
 Have a look at the Git repository directory here: [step-6-orchestrate-the-workflow-with-a-cicd-pipeline](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline)
 {% /callout %}

 ## State of the MLOps process

+- The codebase can be shared among the developers.
+The codebase can be improved collaboratively;
+- The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
+- The steps used to create the model are documented and can be re-executed;
+- The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
+- The experiment can be executed on a clean machine with the help of the CI/CD pipeline.

 ## Next & Previous steps